CodeFoodPixels/tapshot/README.md

 ```

 ## Usage
-Tapshot will automatically create snapshot files and pass the test if they do not already exist.
-Similarly if you add a new test, the snapshot will be added to the file and the test will pass.
+As of V2, tapshot will not automatically add new snapshots or snapshot files.
+You'll need to pass the 'update' option to save them.
+See [Updating Snapshots](#updating-snapshots) for how to do this.

 ### API